TuNguyen227/PhysicWallpaper/README.md

 # PhysicWallpaper
-This is a project that i did in 1 month.
+This is a project that i built in Android Studio

 This wallpaper using 2d canvas for drawing stuffs.